PGA Championship: Promotion

 The tournament was previously promoted with the slogan "Glory's Last Shot".
 In 2013, the tagline was dropped in favor of "The Season's Final Major", as suggested by PGA Tour commissioner Tim Finchem while discussing the allowance of a one-week break in its schedule before the Ryder Cup.
 Finchem had argued that the slogan was not appropriate as it weakened the stature of events that occur after it, such as the PGA Tour's FedEx Cup playoffs.
 PGA of America CEO Pete Bevacqua explained that they had also had discussions with CBS, adding that "it was three entities that all quickly came to the same conclusion that, you know what, there's just not much in that tag line and we don't feel it's doing much for the PGA Championship, so let's not stick with it.
 Let's think what else is out there."
 For a time, the tournament used the slogan "This is Major" as a replacement.

 Trophy

-The Wanamaker Trophy, named after businessman and golfer Rodman Wanamaker, stands nearly 2.5 ft tall and weighs 27 lb.
+The Wanamaker Trophy, named after businessman, golfer, and PGA of America founder Rodman Wanamaker, stands nearly 2.5 ft tall and weighs 27 lb.
 The trophy was lost, briefly, for a few years until it showed up in 1930 in the cellar of L.A.
 Young and Company.
 Ironically, this cellar was in the factory which made the clubs for the man responsible for losing it, Walter Hagen.
 Hagen claimed to have trusted a taxi driver with the precious cargo, but it never returned to his hotel.
 There is a smaller replica trophy that the champion gets to keep permanently, but the original must be returned for the following years tournament.